siddhantbapna/Group-8-DS-and-AI-Lab-Project/M4/mfour.md

 ### Dataset Details

 The foundation for model training in this phase is the BraTS 2023 dataset, which provides multi-modal MRI scans, specifically T1, T2, FLAIR, and T1ce modalities, tailored for brain tumor segmentation tasks.
 Following official guidelines, the data is divided into training, validation, and test sets.
-Preprocessing involved several steps: skull stripping, intensity normalization, resampling, and cropping to a fixed resolution, ensuring the dataset is suitable for model input.
+Preprocessing involved several steps: ConvertToMultiChannelBasedOnBratsClassesd, intensity normalization, resampling, and cropping to a fixed resolution, ensuring the dataset is suitable for model input.

 ### Model Architecture